maliMirkec/mentoring/site/reads/index.md

 description: UI Dev Newsletter is a hand-curated list of articles, tutorials, opinions, and tools related to User Interface development.
 image: https://mentor.silvestar.codes/gfx/jpg/ui-dev-newsletter.jpg
 tagline:
-  - UI Dev Newsletter is a hand-curated list of articles, tutorials, opinions, and tools related to User Interface development.
+  - UI Dev Newsletter is a hand-curated list of articles, tutorials, opinions, and tools related to User Interface development that comes to your inbox every Monday.
 Enjoy the read.
 noCta: true
 ctaNewsletter: true
 cta2: